abderhasan/SimpleClassifier/README.md

 # SimpleClassifier

-This is the official GitHub repository for the paper: "Simple is More: Efficient Liver View Classification in Ultrasound Images Using Minimal Labeled Data and Simple Neural Network Architecture",vpublished at the Data Engineering in Medical Imaging (DEMI) workshop @ MICCAI 2024!
+This is the official GitHub repository for the paper: "Simple is More: Efficient Liver View Classification in Ultrasound Images Using Minimal Labeled Data and Simple Neural Network Architecture", published at the Data Engineering in Medical Imaging (DEMI) workshop @ MICCAI 2024!

 ## Setup